 No Exercise Full Exercise

-Per Share \$ 1.12 \$ 1.12
+Per Share \$ \$

-Total \$ 7,000,000 \$ 8,050,000
+Total \$ \$

 Shares sold by the underwriters to the public will initially be offered at the initial public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$0.672 per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
 After the initial offering of the shares, the representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We and our officers, directors, and holders of substantially all of our capital stock and securities convertible into or exchangeable for our common stock have agreed with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
+We and our officers, directors, and holders of substantially all of our capital stock and securities convertible into or exchangeable for our common stock have agreed or will agree with the underwriters, subject to certain exceptions, not to dispose of or hedge any of our or their common stock or securities convertible into or exchangeable for shares of common stock during the period from the date of this prospectus continuing through the date 180 days after the date of this prospectus, except with the prior written consent of Goldman Sachs & Co.
 LLC, Leerink Partners LLC, Piper Sandler & Co., and Guggenheim Securities, LLC.
 This agreement does not apply to any existing employee benefit plans.
 See the section titled "Shares Eligible for Future Sale" for a discussion of certain transfer restrictions.

 Prior to the offering, there has been no public market for the shares of our common stock.
 The initial public offering price has been negotiated among the Company and the representatives.
-Among the factors considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, were the company's historical performance, estimates of the business potential and earnings prospects of the Company, an assessment of our management, and the consideration of the above factors in relation to market valuation of companies in related businesses.
+Among the factors to be considered in determining the initial public offering price of the shares, in addition to prevailing market conditions, will be the company's historical performance, estimates of the business potential and earnings prospects of the Company, an assessment of our management, and the consideration of the above factors in relation to market valuation of companies in related businesses.

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "BOLD."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "BOLD," and this offering is contingent upon obtaining such approval.